minecrafter/Buycraft-Plugin/README.md

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 6.3

+	 	- New auto updater system to comply with BukkitDev policies
+	 	- Fixed various bugs

 	Version 6.2

 		- Introducing a new /buy command interface which uses the inventory to browse categories/packages.